Scholarships For Outstanding Airman To ROTC (SOAR)

 Note:Applicants within one year of completing their bachelor's degree, with a bachelor's degree or desiring to earn graduate degrees may not participate in this program.
 They should seek commissioning through OTS.

-Those selected separate from the active duty Air Force, join an Air Force ROTC detachment and become a full-time college student.
-The Air Force provides them with a tuition/fees scholarship of up to $18,000 per year, an annual textbook allowance of $900, and a monthly nontaxable stipend of $250-$500.
+Those selected separate from the active duty Air Force, join an AFROTC detachment and become a full-time college student.
+The Air Force provides them with a tuition/fees scholarship of up to $18,000 per year, an annual textbook allowance, and a monthly nontaxable stipend.
 This scholarship will be awarded for 2 to 4 years, depending on how many years you have remaining in your bachelor's degree program.
-Airmen with some or no college credit may apply for the program.
-Upon graduation and completion of the program, you will be commissioned as a second lieutenant and will then be returned to active duty with a military obligation of 4 yrs active and 4 yrs Reserves.
+Upon graduation and completion of the program, you will be commissioned as a second lieutenant and will then be returned to active duty with a military obligation of 4 years active and 4 years reserves.

 Note: Applicants selected are not guaranteed enrollment allocations to enter the Professional Officer Course (POC).
-All AFROTC cadets compete against their peers for enrollment allocations during the Spring Semester before entering the POC.
+All AFROTC cadets compete against their peers for enrollment allocations.

-Students awarded a scholarship must have 24 semester/36 quarter hours of math/physical science or 4 semesters/6 quarters of a foreign language before they commission.
+Students awarded a scholarship must have 24 semester/36 quarter hours of math/physical science or 4 semesters/6 quarters of a foreign language (must be the same language) before they commission.

 Note: Technicalmajors must be ABET-approved at the university the applicant plans to attend and are limited to a maximum of 4 years.